LetsMakeStuffGo/database-devops-autopilot/training/flyway-autopilot/labs/lab4-schema-change-capture.md

 - **Views**: Multiple business intelligence views
 - **Stored Procedures**: Customer feedback and inventory management

+**Important Note**: If you see any wishlist-related tables (CustomerWishlists, WishlistItems) in your schema model but NOT in your database, this creates a schema drift scenario where AutoPilot will want to DROP those tables.
+For this lab, we want to start clean and CREATE new tables, so make sure you've removed any wishlist artifacts from the schema-model/ folder as instructed in Step 1.

+**⚠️ Don't Panic About "Modified" Status**: You might also see some legitimate tables like CustomerLoyalty, ProductReviews, or InventoryAudit showing as "modified" in Flyway Desktop.
+This is normal!
+These are important tables from your e-commerce platform that should NOT be deleted.
+The "modified" status usually indicates minor schema formatting differences.
+Simply check all these legitimate changes and click "Save" to sync them - do NOT delete these files from your schema-model folder.

 This is your schema model - the single source of truth for your database structure!

 ## Step 2: Make Changes to Your E-Commerce Platform

 Now let's enhance our e-commerce platform by adding new functionality.
-We'll add a shopping cart feature and observe how AutoPilot captures these changes.
+We'll add a customer wishlist feature and observe how AutoPilot captures these changes.

 ### 1. Connect to Your Development Database